mugendi/pm2-deploy/README.md

 1. It is tedious
 2. I wrote this script to automate things at the office.
 But to also ensure that employees can orchestrate deployments without needing to access or even know the production server passwords.
 All I/or someone else authorized is enter the password once and that's it.

+## Gotchas!

+This script does not has a `--force` flag like you would do with `pm2 deploy production --force` to avoid breaking tour production server.
+Also it is expected that you will have **pre-commit hooks** to do all the necessary linting and testing.
+Therefore by the time you run this script you have committed and pushed your changes!